Efforts to Save Torreya taxifolia

 1. Torreya Guardians "Assisted Migration" program

-This website was initiated to promote citizen-professional collaborations in behalf of the highly endangered Torreya taxifolia, specifically to propagate plants from privately available seed stock and to begin reintroducing the species onto privately held lands in the eastern United States, northward of the Ice Age Pocket Reserve of the Apalachicola of northern Florida.
-This unusual initiative is motivated by at least four powerful goals:
+This website was initiated to promote citizen-professional collaborations (citizen science) in behalf of the highly endangered Torreya taxifolia, specifically to propagate plants from privately available seed stock and to begin reintroducing the species onto privately held lands in the eastern United States, northward of the Ice Age Pocket Reserve along the Apalachicola River of northern Florida.
+This unusual initiative is motivated by at least four distinct goals:

 To help save Torreya taxifolia from extinction.